-- NOTE: The agent movement function is only applicable for the FgIAM agent which type is one of the following: FileLogMonitorAgent, UnixAgentPlus, WindowsEventLogMonitorAgent, MultiHostProcessMonitorAgent, PowerVMHMCAgent, UnixAgent, and WindowsAgent. - On the navigation panel, under Dashboards, click Administration > Agents > Status.
-The Agent Status dashboard opens. - 2 Select an agent that you want to move from the agents list, and click the move icon . - The Move selected agents to a different Agent Manager dialog box opens. - 3 Use the group selector to select the target FgIAM host from the Select Agent Manager drop-down list, and click Move. - NOTE: The target FgIAM host must have the same lockbox as the source FgIAM host.
+- i NOTE: The agent movement function is only applicable for the FgIAM agent which type is one of the following: FileLogMonitorAgent, UnixAgentPlus, WindowsEventLogMonitorAgent, MultiHostProcessMonitorAgent, PowerVMHMCAgent, UnixAgent, and WindowsAgent. - On the navigation panel, under Dashboards, click Administration > Agents > Status.
+The Agent Status dashboard opens. - - Use the group selector to select the target FgIAM host from the Select Agent Manager drop-down list, and - NOTE: The target FgIAM host must have the same lockbox as the source FgIAM host.
 For more information, see Managing lockboxes on page 21.